I figured I’d follow up last week’s not-so-uplifting post with a more positive post– a tour of the new house.

 I’m not gonna lie, these aren’t the best photos.
 I ran over to the house after we closed on it, and before we started moving stuff in so I only had a limited amount of time to take pics of the empty house.

 I’m going to keep details at a minimum because I’m working on a home building series, and one of the posts will be about going to the design center and choosing all the features and materials in the house.
 However, I will start off by saying the wall color throughout the entire house is SW Worldly Gray and the trim is SW Extra White.
 Worldly Gray wasn’t my first choice, but we had to choose from six colors and this was the one we chose.
 And by ‘we’ I mean me because most of the design decisions were left up to me.
+Obviously.

 This is the view when entering the house.
 There’s a coat closet to the right and my office is to the left.

 In the original floor plans, my office is the formal dining room.
-But since I feel that formal dining rooms are a waste of space and I needed an office, we paid extra to have the opening closed in and a set of doors French doors installed.
+But since I feel formal dining rooms are a waste of space and I needed an office, we paid extra to have the opening closed in and a set of doors French doors installed.

 My new office has tons of space for my workstation and desk, as well as the boxes I’ve yet to unpack.
-The buffet and card catalog are also living in here until we decide their permanents homes.
+The buffet and card catalog are also living in here until we decide their permanent homes.

 Across from my office is a little hallway with a closet I’ll use to store stuff for my office.